 What to expect from your Chorkie dog

 With the characteristics and temperament of both the Yorkshire Terrier and the Chihuahua in mind, it is possible to see the kind of dog you should be getting when you adopt a Chorkie.
 Though you never know exactly what you’re getting in the dog, as one parent tends to be more dominant than the other, it is important to have an idea of what you will be getting, to determine if the Chorkie is the ideal fit for you.

-Features of the Chihuahua Yorkshire Terrier
+Features of the Chihuahua Yorkshire Terrier mix

 Much like the Yorkshire Terrier and the Chihuahua, Chorkies are very high spirited and jolly.
 They enjoy running around and playing with their owners, and sufficient exercise will have them stay their joyful and dedicated selves.
 The flipside to this however is that a lack of exercise can cause issues for this dog, especially physically and emotionally and may result in them becoming less joyful and happy versions of their true selves.
 In order to ensure that your Chorkie gets enough exercise, be sure to take them for daily walks, but be careful as their tiny frame can only handle so much at one point.

 Chihuahua Yorkshire Terrier dogs range in man different colours, from black to tan but this trait is normally inherited from their Chihuahua parenthood.
 Yorkshire Terriers only come in a limited number of colours, most commonly in grey, black and tan, but Chihuahuas come in a wide variety of colours making the Chorkie as colourful as possible.
 Many Chorkies are predominantly one colour all round, but many are also parti coloured dogs.

 Because both the Yorkshire Terrier and the Chihuahua are highly intelligent dogs on their own, the Chorkie inherited this trait from both parents.
 The more intelligent and understanding a dog becomes, the easier they are to train, and Yorkies are no exception, The only flaw concerning the mental capabilities of this breed would have to be the stubbornness that may present itself at any point.
 This trait is normally inherited from the Chihuahua, and can be found in a majority of Yorkies worldwide.

 Because none of the parent breeds shed excessively, neither does the Chorkie.
 For grooming, you need only to brush the fur of your dog daily to prevent excessive buildup of dirt and grime.
 When it comes to bthing, ensure you bathe your Chorkie as needed to keep them clean, but also as little enough to prevent skin irritations.
 Apat from these 2 activities, a simple step to the dog groomer’s once per month would be ideal to maintaining good dental hygiene.

 With an average lifespan of around 10 – 15 years, the Chorkie may seem lie the ideal dog for you, but despite long life, they have some health issues that need to be addressed.
 Though health issues associated with their size such as knee dislocation and tracheal collapse are possible, they are also prone to other illnesses specific to their breed.
 These are:

-1. Hypoglycemia – Also most commonly referred to as low blood sugar, this may cause unconsciousness, and if left undetected, may result in death.
+- Hypoglycemia – Also most commonly referred to as low blood sugar, this may cause unconsciousness, and if left undetected, may result in death.

-2. Allergic Reactions – These include skin allergies, food allergies and even air borne allergies.
+- Allergic Reactions – These include skin allergies, food allergies and even air borne allergies.
 This can cause infection and even severe itching in your pet.

-3. Obesity – Most commonly known as overfeeding your Chorkie, obesity can easily develop.
+- Obesity – Most commonly known as overfeeding your Chorkie, obesity can easily develop.
 Ensure your dog gets adequate food and exercise to prevent this health condition.

-So there you have it, all the facts you need to know about the Chihuahua Yorkshire Terrier and more.
+So there you have it, all the facts you need to know about the Chihuahua Yorkshire Terrier mix and more.
 Now you can make an informed decision on whether this dog is ideal for you.